-Approximately 15% of situations involved an officer tragically injured or killed while working an off-duty job causing potential liability and workers’ compensation concerns, consequently affecting officers financially for long periods of time.
+Approximately 15% of situations involved an officer tragically injured or killed while working an off-duty job.
+These incidents may result in potential liability and workers’ compensation concerns, consequently affecting officers financially for long periods of time.

 12% Off-Duty Liability Issue

-Around 12% of headlines analyzed pertain to an off-duty job in which an officer takes necessary action that could have unwanted liability.
+Around 12% of headlines analyzed pertain to an off-duty job in which an officer takes necessary action, therefore raising the risk of unwanted liability.

 9% Lack of Off-Duty Job Oversight